-We picked up bikes at the Zagster Bike Share and started out.
-To be fair, bike share bikes are a little heavy and upright for serious mileage, but other options, like the Carmel Cyclery offer a bit higher performing options.
+We picked up bikes at the Bike Share and started out.
+To be fair, bike share bikes are a little heavy and upright for serious mileage, but there are other options, like on the bike rentals page that offer higher performing options.

 After 30 min. or so on flat, well marked, tree lined, freshly paved trail, we pulled into Bubs Cafe.
 There are two Bub’s in town.
 Bub’s Burgers and Ice Cream is where Man vs Food went to try their 1½ lb burger challenge, but we were at the cafe.
 They are only open for breakfast and lunch but their menu was extensive and inviting.
 My gluttony consisted of a breakfast gyro and Bub Holes (extra large donut holes).
 Yumalishious!
 Luckily, we had more riding on the Monon Trail to burn some of those calories off.